allegroai/clearml-docs/docs/fundamentals/pipelines.md

 user decides the controlling logic of the step interactions, whether it be simple ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) or more complex.

-Once the pipeline is running, is starts sequentially launching the steps configured in the Controller.
+Once the pipeline is running, it starts sequentially launching the steps configured in the Controller.
 In each step, the template task is cloned, and the cloned task is sent for execution.
 Depending on the specifications laid out in the Controller Task, a step's parameters can be overridden, and / or a step can use a previous step's work products.